BracketJohn/Data_Story_Driven_Testing/README.md

 Goal of the project was to develop an MVP for the Company to evaluate the Usage of a Test Scenario Management System for their Story Driven Testing.
 At the End of the Project there was a live Presentation and Demo for the Head of Development of the Insurance Company as well as some of his peers.

 Application Text is in German.
+Was created as a Team of 2, other guy wrote the Java Backend.

 ## Functionalities